-I’m humbled and excited by disciplines that parse the curiosity question so finely, the rigor with which the academy considers a novel area of study, and a clear and collective willingness to poke into the corners and dark places.
+I’m humbled and excited by disciplines that parse the curiosity question so finely, the rigor with which the academy considers a novel area of study, and a clear and collective willingness to poke into corners and dark places.

-As tickled as I am about these interviews, the contributors have me beat.
-Their energy and enthusiasm at every step of the process have been both delightful and gratifying.
-They’ve given me opportunities to play with form and to mess with my model.
-Hours spent in the studio inure one to the charms of audio production; my guests remind me how much fun radio can be.
+As tickled as I was about these interviews, the contributors had me beat.
+Their energy and enthusiasm at every step of the process were both delightful and gratifying.
+They gave me opportunities to play with form and to mess with my model.
+Hours spent in the studio inure one to the charms of audio production; my guests reminded me how much fun radio can be.

 Where You Can Listen

 Network Science: Connecting the Dots, with Dani Bassett Danielle Bassett, Eduardo D. Glandt associate professor in the Department of Bioengineering, University of Pennsylvania (March 11, 2020)

 Curiosity & Collecting, with Barbara M. Benedict, Charles A. Dana professor in the Department of English at Trinity College.
 (June 26, 2019)

 “Why Should This Be So?” with Susan Engel, senior lecturer in the Department of Psychology at Williams College (January 8, 2020)

 Ethnography & Cultures of Curiosity, with John L. Jackson, Jr., Dean of Annenberg School for Communications at University of Pennsylvania (July 24, 2019)

 Neurodiverse Curiosity, with Kristy Johnson, Affective Computing Group at the Media Lab at Massachusetts Institute of Technology (December 11, 2019)

 In Praise of Distraction, with Tyson Lewis, College of Visual Arts & Design at University of North Texas (September 18, 2019)

 Curios & Curiotizing, with Amy Marvin, Trans Scholar (October 16, 2019)

 Capitalist Curiosity & Student Mental Health, with Arjun Shankar, lecturer in anthropology and education studies (February 5, 2020)